AdobeDocs/journey-optimizer.it-IT/help/using/configuration/frequency-rules.md

    >[!NOTE]
    >
-   >Messaggi <!--that do not have any selected category or messages -->dove è selezionata la categoria **[!UICONTROL Transactional]** non verranno valutati in base alle regole di frequenza.
+   >Messaggi <!--that do not have any selected category or messages -->dove è selezionata la categoria **[!UICONTROL Transazionale]** non verranno valutati in base alle regole di frequenza.

    <!--Clicking the link out button next to the category selector will jump you over to the rules inventory screen to see which rules will be applied to the message.-->